NickKornienko/CMPE-258-Assignment-2/README.md

 The main value in something like this would be to read through documents have unsolved problems and use the AI to put the problems in formats a program can solve.
 An example would be reading a math textbook and using a calculator to solve each problem.
 It could be used to quality control to ensure solutions are correct.

 ----------------------------------------------
+Llama:

+One of the biggest limitations with running Llama2 is due to memory and storage restrictions in colab it will run out of memory or storage.
+I was not able to load llama_cpp due to these restrictions, and ran into similar issues with meta's llama models.
+What I instead chose to use were pipelines to induvidual models.
+These are much smaller and use fewer resources.

+I used "SamLowe/roberta-base-go_emotions" which is a text classifier that does sentiment analysis on text and produces emotion.
+I ran it on two basic sentances "I am not having a great day" "This assignment is difficult, and things are not working well", and got similar results both classifiying the sentance under dissapointment, sadness, and related emotions.

+I ran it on a longer text of an AI-generated announcements of workers being laid off.
+The model classified the emotion as gratiftude, which indicated that it can handle much longer texts as well.

+Something like this is very lightweight, and could be used in companies to scan through meeting transcripts, or chat logs to get a very basic insight into attidudes regarding work.
+For example if changes are made, and the overall sentiment in company-wide communications tends to be negative, those changes could be reviewed to understand why they lead to the reaction that they have.
+This could help give managers better insight into employee approval, and help reduce fatigue and turnover.